-High-risk assets decreased by \$16,147, or 43.2 percent, from December 31, 2014, to \$21,212 at December 31, 2015.
-The decrease in nonaccrual loans is primarily attributable to repayments of \$6.1 million and charge-offs of \$2.1 million, offset by transfers to nonaccrual of \$2.1 million and recoveries on nonaccrual of \$293.
-The decrease in OPO is attributable mainly to disposals totaling \$13.0 million, including \$3.1 million in gains on disposal.
+The decrease in nonaccrual loans at December 31, 2015, was primarily attributable to repayments of \$6.1 million and charge-offs of \$2.1 million, offset by transfers to nonaccrual of \$2.1 million and recoveries on nonaccrual of \$293.
+The decrease in OPO at December 31, 2015 was attributable mainly to disposals totaling \$13.0 million, including \$3.1 million in gains on disposal.
 During 2015, the bank recorded charge-offs totaling \$2.1 million against the allowance for loan losses due to known losses, primarily related to a loan in the electric services sector.
-At December 31, 2015, \$2,593, or 55.5 percent, of loans classified as nonaccrual were current as to principal and interest, compared to \$21, or 0.2 percent, and \$13,239, or 47.1 percent, at December 31, 2014 and 2013, respectively.